-I don't care where you work—even at a casino—this is a really bad idea.
+I don't care where you work—even at a casino—

 A judge has denied an Iowa man's claim that he shouldn't have been fired for repeatedly requesting help to procure a prostitute.